Luc Deveraux

-Luc Deveraux is a title character, and the protagonist of the Universal Soldier film series.
-He is most famously portrayed by Belgian actor and martial artist Jean-Claude Van Damme in the 1992 film Universal Soldier and its sequels Universal Soldier: The Return (1999), Universal Soldier: Regeneration (2009) and Universal Soldier: Day of Reckoning (2012).
+Luc Deveraux is the title character and protagonist of the Universal Soldier film series.
+He is most famously portrayed by Belgian actor and martial artist Jean-Claude Van Damme in Universal Soldier (1992) and its sequels, Universal Soldier: The Return (1999), Universal Soldier: Regeneration (2009) and Universal Soldier: Day of Reckoning (2012).
 The character is also portrayed by Matt Battaglia in the 1998 direct-to-video sequels Universal Soldier II: Brothers in Arms and Universal Soldier III: Unfinished Business.

-He first appears in Universal Soldier as "GR44", a deceased Vietnam War soldier who is reanimated in a secret government project to become a Universal Soldier, or UniSol.
-He and other UniSols serve as remote- controlled superhuman soldiers - sent into the most dangerous situations.
+He first appeared in Universal Soldier as "GR44" - depicted as a deceased Vietnam War soldier, who is reanimated in a secret government project to become a Universal Soldier or UniSol.
+He and other UniSols serve as remote-controlled superhuman soldiers sent into the most dangerous situations.

-A recurring theme in the series is that he is the only UniSol strong enough to actively resist his mental conditioning and become more human, though a return to normal functioning seems almost impossible.
+A recurring theme in the series is that he is the only UniSol strong enough to actively resist his mental conditioning and become more human.
+However, a return to normal functioning seems almost impossible.

-In a twist to the usual format of the series, Deveraux serves as the main antagonist in the final entry, "Day of Reckoning".
+In a twist to the usual format of the series, Deveraux serves as the main antagonist in the final entry, Day of Reckoning.

 Fictional character biography

 Early life

 Devereaux was born to Cajun parents and raised in a farm in Meraux in Louisiana.
-Most of the details of his childhood are left unexplained, though it is reasonable to surmise that he was born around or before 1947, making him at least 20 when he is deployed to Vietnam.
+Most of the details of his childhood are left unexplained in the movie, though it is reasonable to surmise that he was born around or before 1947, making him at least 20 when he is deployed to Vietnam.

 Universal Soldier (1992)

-In 1969 in Vietnam, Luc Deveraux is nearing the end of his tour of duty in Vietnam.
+Set in 1969 in Vietnam, Luc Deveraux is nearing the end of his tour of duty in Vietnam.
 Luc's comrade, Sergeant Andrew Scott, goes insane and begins killing Vietnamese civilians and fellow American soldiers indiscriminately.
 After attempting to reason with Scott, Luc attempts to stop him from killing two villagers, resulting in the two soldiers shooting each other to death.
 Their bodies are recovered from the field and put on ice, and they are falsely listed as "missing in action".

-Twenty-three years later in 1992, the U.S. government has the Black Tower, or "Universal Soldier" program, commissioned.
+Twenty-three years later, in 1992, the U.S. government commissioned the Black Tower, or "Universal Soldier" program.
 Luc's and Andrew's bodies are chosen to be reanimated as UniSols.
-Luc rebels when he meets Veronica Roberts, a TV journalist, who manages to break his conditioning.
-Having been essentially brain dead for over twenty years, Luc cannot properly function in civilization.
+When he meets Veronica Roberts, a TV journalist who manages to break his conditioning, Luc rebels.
+As a result of being essentially brain-dead for over twenty years, Luc cannot properly function in civilization.
 The two attempt to find the source of the Black Tower program and help Luc regain his identity, while Scott and other UniSols are sent to kill them.
 In the end, he learns about the origin of the program and regains his memories.
-When he returns to Louisiana, his aged parents are overjoyed to see him; their reunion is cut short when Scott appears, taking Roberts and Luc's parents hostage.
+When he returns to Louisiana, his aged parents are overjoyed to see him.
+However, their reunion is cut short when Scott appears, taking Roberts and Luc's parents hostage.
 Luc and Andrew fight to the death, which ends as Luc impales Scott on the spikes of a hay harvester and eviscerates him with it.